willsowerbutts/unacpm/README.txt

 You will need the Python, Make, SRecord and SDCC packages.

-In Debian wheezy or later, "apt-get install python make srecord sdcc" should install everything you require, then simply type "make clean all" in the distribution directory.
+In Debian wheezy or later, "apt-get install python make srecord sdcc" should install everything you require, then simply type "make clean all -j" in the distribution "source" directory.

 = Bugs =